6pac/SlickGrid/README.md

 | 4.x       | [Announcing v4.0](https://github.com/6pac/SlickGrid/wiki/Major-version-4.0---Removal-of-jQuery-requirement) | dropping [jQuery](https://jquery.com/) requirement, SlickGrid is now using browser native code |
 | 5.x       | [Announcing v5.0](https://github.com/6pac/SlickGrid/wiki/Major-version-5.0-%E2%80%90-ES6-ESM-and-TypeScript-Support) | project modernization, added TypeScript with ES6, ESM builds and added a new Alpine Theme |

+## CSP Compliance
+The library is now, at least mostly, CSP (Content Security Policy) compliant since `v5.5.0`, however there are some exceptions to be aware of.
+When using any html string as template (for example with Custom Formatter returning an html string), you will not be fully compliant unless you return `TrustedHTML`.
+You can achieve this by using the `sanitizer` method in combo with [DOMPurify](https://github.com/cure53/DOMPurify) to return `TrustedHTML`, for more info please take a look at the [CSP Compliance](https://github.com/6pac/SlickGrid/wiki/CSP-Compliance) Wiki.

 ### Quick Little Fun Survey ✨
 We are conducting a small little poll for fun, it is a single question survey about our latest releases.
 Thanks for taking the time to participate.